Viper Documentation

 - Confirm the transaction.

-After confirmation, you'll receive a Solscan (Solana), Basescan (Base), BscScan (BSC), or Etherscan (Ethereum) link to track the transfer.
+After confirmation, you'll receive a Solscan (Solana), Basescan (Base), BscScan (BSC), Etherscan (Ethereum), or HyperEVMScan (Hyperliquid) link to track the transfer.

 Export Private Key